Ramsay Hunt Syndrome

 Herpes zoster oticus, day 6.
 Image courtesy of Manolette Roque, MD, ROQUE Eye Clinic.

 This syndrome is also known as geniculate neuralgia or nervus intermedius neuralgia.
-Ramsay Hunt syndrome can also occur in the absence of a skin rash, condition known as zoster sine herpete.[1]
+Ramsay Hunt syndrome can also occur in the absence of a skin rash, a condition known as zoster sine herpete.[2]

 Ramsay Hunt syndrome was first described in 1907 by James Ramsay Hunt in a patient who had otalgia associated with cutaneous and mucosal rashes, which he ascribed to infection of the geniculate ganglion by human herpesvirus 3 (ie, varicella-zoster virus [VZV]).[3]